AndrewTaken/esp8266-rtos-sample-code/04Protocal/Mbedtls_demo/README.md

 ##Operation Steps:

-1. Enter path:/home/esp8266/Share, clone ESP8266 RTOS SDK to lubuntu environment by command:
+1.Enter path:/home/esp8266/Share, clone ESP8266 RTOS SDK to lubuntu environment by command:

 		git clone https://github.com/espressif/esp8266-rtos-sample-code.git

-2. Enter SDK folder:/home/esp8266/Share/ESP8266_RTOS_SDK, Copy example folder "app" next to bin/ folder in the SDK folder.
-The SDK folder should have folders inside it like : bin, examples, third party...copy ./include/mebedtls.rar to SDK/include,copy ./third_part/esp_iot_sdk_v1.3.0_gizwits.zip to SDK/third_part,copy ./lib/libmbedls.a to SDK/lib,then uncompress mebedtls.rar and config SSID and esp_iot_sdk_v1.3.0_gizwits.zip ,PASSWORD for example:
+2.Enter SDK folder:/home/esp8266/Share/ESP8266_RTOS_SDK, Copy example folder "app" next to bin/ folder in the SDK folder.
+The SDK folder should have folders inside it like : bin, examples, third party...copy ./include/mebedtls.rar to SDK/include,copy ./third_part/esp_iot_sdk_v1.3.0_gizwits.zip to SDK/third_part,copy ./lib/libmbedls.a to SDK/lib,then uncompress mebedtls.rar and config SSID and esp_iot_sdk_v1.3.0_gizwits.zip ,PASSWORD

+		for example:
 		#define SSID "ASUS_WAC"
 		#define PASSWORD "12345678"

-3. If the SDK path is not updated in gen_misc.sh, right click the script and edit the path to bin folder and SDK folder. for the current SDK, the gen_mish.sh would have a path like:
+3.If the SDK path is not updated in gen_misc.sh, right click the script and edit the path to bin folder and SDK folder. for the current SDK, the gen_mish.sh would have a path like:

 		export SDK_PATH="/home/esp8266/Share/ESP8266_RTOS_SDK"
 		export BIN_PATH="/home/esp8266/Share/ESP8266_RTOS_SDK/bin"

-4. Enter example folder, run ./gen_misc.sh, and follow below steps to fininsh the sample code compile:
+4.Enter example folder, run ./gen_misc.sh, and follow below steps to fininsh the sample code compile:

 		Option 1 > Enter Y/y,
 		Option 2 > Enter 1.